CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Precondition:		AppUser must be have a network connection
 	Postcondition:	    AppUser views questions grouped by whether or not they have a picture attached to them
 	Scenario:
-						1. AppUser selects on the "sort by: tab "Questions with Pictures" option in the questions menu
+						1. User selects to sort Questions based on Pictures.
-						2. App displays a list of questions reflecting the question with the most pictures followed by the least.
+						2. App displays a list of questions sorted by Questions with Pictures followed by Date.
 	Extensions:			2a.
 No questions are currently available 2a1.
 App displays error message saying no questions are currently available, try connecting to the internet.
-	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse questions with pictures
+	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse questions with pictures.
 	Status:				Testcases in production
-	Responsibility:		(Need some clarification)Test cases
+	Responsibility:		Anthony
-	Priority:			P3 - Low
+	Priority:			P2 - Medium

 ####	ID:	UC-11
 	Title: 				SortQuestionsDate
 	Description:		For AppUser to view Questions based on date Primary Actor:		AppUser
-	Precondition:		AppUser must be currently able to browse questions (internet connection)
+	Precondition:		AppUser must be currently able to browse questions (internet connection).
-	Postcondition:		AppUser views questions in decending order of recency Main Success
+	Postcondition:		AppUser views questions in decending order of recency.
+	Main Success
 	Scenario:
-						1. AppUser selects on the "sort by: tab "Most Recent Question" option in the questions menu
+						1. AppUser selects to sort Questions by Pictures option
 						2. App displays a list of questions reflecting the most recent question followed by the oldest.
 	Extensions:			2a.
 No questions are currently available 2a1.
 App displays error message saying no questions are currently available, try connecting to the internet.
-	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse the most recent/oldest questions
+	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse the most recent/oldest questions.
-	Status:				Testcases in production
+	Status:				Testcases completed
 	Responsibility:		Anthony for test cases
 	Priority:			P3 - Low